bpmnServer/bpmn-server/docs/invokationExecution.md

 ## Execution Behaviour:

 ### Synchrouns Execution:
-The default behaviour is that engine.starts will execute the process in sequence specified in a synchronous fashion and returns control in one of these cases:
+The default behaviour is that engine.start will execute the process in sequence specified in a synchronous fashion and returns control in one of these cases:

   1. Process has completed or Aborted; this happens when all active tokens come to completions
   2. All active tokens( threads) come to completion or wait state like in case of User Input, timers or Send Message